riyaa42/CapstoneProject_Dynabot/README.md

   - PDFs: Primary PyMuPDF extraction with automatic fallback to pdfplumber for problematic encodings
   - Extraction quality check: Validates if PyMuPDF found meaningful text; switches to pdfplumber if insufficient content detected
   - PPTX: UnstructuredPowerPointLoader for text extraction.
 It auto-converted to PDF for inline Streamlit side by side viewing with LibreOffice.
 It is not converted to PDF for processing because that looses stylistic details and often other metadata and information as well.
-  -The above mentioned choices with using PyMuPDF, pdfplumber, and Unstructured have been made keeping in mind efficiency and speed, which is why Unstructured hasn't been used for everything as that would be really slow.
+  - The above mentioned choices with using PyMuPDF, pdfplumber, and Unstructured have been made keeping in mind efficiency and speed, which is why Unstructured hasn't been used for everything as that would be really slow.

 - **Advanced Table Pre-Processing before chunking**
   - Extracts tables using pdfplumber's table detection algorithm (vertical_strategy: "text", horizontal_strategy: "lines")
   - Converts tables to Markdown format for better semantic understanding
   - Inline injection: Tables are inserted immediately after their corresponding page text (not appended at document end) to preserve semantic proximity
   - Heuristic checks are run (regex for alphanumeric content, empty DataFrame drops) to discard false-positive tables (often arising from stylistic choices in a pdf) and prevent LLM confusion
   - Metadata preservation: Each extracted table retains page number association

 - **Text Pre-Processing before chunking**
   - Whitespace normalization: Removes excessive newlines and multiple spaces
   - Single-file and multi-file modes with distinct chat/retrieval contexts
   - Document metadata (file name, page number, source path) stored for filtering during retrieval
   - Real-time synchronization: Live add/delete of documents from MongoDB to match UI session state
   - Orphan file cleanup: Automatic removal of documents that were deleted from UI but remain in vector store

----

 ### RAG Pipeline